-In September, an international panel of experts issued a report saying it’s still too soon to try to make genetically edited babies because science isn’t advanced enough to ensure safety, but they mapped a pathway for any countries that want to consider it.
+In September, an international panel of experts issued a report saying it’s still too soon to try to make genetically edited babies because science isn’t advanced enough to ensure safety.
+Still, they mapped a pathway for any countries that want to consider it.

 I was very emotional, I have to say, Charpentier, 51, told reporters by phone from Berlin after hearing of the award, announced Wednesday in Stockholm by the Royal Swedish Academy of Sciences.

 Asked about the fact that it was the first time that two women have won the Nobel in Chemistry together, Charpentier said that while she considers herself first and foremost a scientist, she hoped it would encourage others.

 I wish that this will provide a positive message to young girls who would like to follow the path of science- she said.